 3) There is no budgetary overlap between the two projects.

-b) An investigator may hold the Innovative Research Grant and one other national or affiliate award.
+b) An investigator may hold the Innovative Research Grant and one other association-wide or affiliate award.

 c) A Fellow-to-Faculty Transition Award recipient may apply for and receive a Grant-in-Aid during the faculty phase.
 The awardee may request only project support for these AHA grants, since the Fellow-to-Faculty Transition Award provides significant salary support.